The Colchagua Valley in Chile is lush, green, and all about wine! Find out the best Colchagua wine tours to make the most of your trip to the region.

-When I arrived, I really felt like I’d found my ‘happy place’!
+When I arrived in the Colchagua Valley I really felt like I’d found my ‘happy place’!

-Often overlooked by travellers who visit the country for adventurous trips around Patagonia and the Atacama Desert… it’s definitely worth a trip, especially if you’re partial to a glass of carmenere or sauvignon blanc.
+Often overlooked by travellers who visit the country for adventurous trips around Patagonia and the Atacama Desert… it’s an area that’s definitely worth a trip, especially if you’re partial to a glass of carmenere or sauvignon blanc.

 While you could take a day trip from Santiago (it’s around three hours by bus), we chose to base ourselves in Santa Cruz for a few days.
 It’s a small town, so don’t expect a lot of entertainment or dining options, but it was a welcome rest after the hustle and bustle of city life.

-With just a few days in the region, we not only squeezed in visits to some of the best wineries, but also picked up plenty of tips about where else is worth a visit.
+With just a few days in the region, we not only squeezed in a few Colchagua wine tours, but also picked up plenty of tips about where else is worth a visit.
 If you’re considering touring some vineyards, check out my top places to go wine tasting in Chile’s Colchagua Valley .

 1. Viña Montes